z16/Addons/PacketViewer/ReadMe.md

 ## Packet introduction

 *Disclaimer: Windower uses the terms "packet" and "chunk" somewhat interchangeably.
-Technically one packet sent by the server can contain several chunks of smaller packets, but that is a technicality that is rarely important (although very important in some cases).
+Technically one UDP packet sent by the server can contain several chunks of smaller packets, but that is a technicality that is not relevant to us, as we rarely consider UDP packets.
 When we talk about packets here we mean packet chunks, the smallest units of communication between the server and the client.
 The big packet containing the smaller chunks is sometimes also referred to as the* UDP packet *to avoid confusion.
 For this document,* packet *will always refer to a packet chunk and when referring to the* UDP packet *we will call it that explicitly.*

 ### Structure